stefansandru/social-network/README.md

 - **JavaFX:** [Download and configuration instructions](https://openjfx.io/).
 - **PostgreSQL:** Ensure it is installed and properly configured.

-*Note:* If you want to use different connection data or a different database, adjust the values in the `DBConnectionAndProfileImagesPath` class or directly in the repository classes.

 ## Project Structure

 The main Java files are in the `com.example.social_network` package: